capellil/iPregel/README.md

 - [History](#history)
 - [Publications](#publications)

-## Characteristics of iPregel
+## Characteristics

-- **Vertex-centric:**
+### Vertex-centric
 - Definition: computations are expressed as if you were a vertex.
 These computation are then applied to all vertices in the graph.
 - Advantage: very easy to write.
 Lot of parallelisation possible.
 - Drawback: need to think differently than the usual programming view.

-- **Pure shared-memory:**
+### Shared-memory
 - Definition: iPregel can use any number of cores available on your computer, but it cannot use several computers as per distributed programming.
 - Advantage: faster because there is no network communications involved, they are all local.
 - Drawback: limited to the resources available on a single node.

-- **In-memory:**
+### In-memory
 - Definition: at the exception of the graph loading which requires to interact with the storage disk, iPregel stores everything in RAM during execution.
 - Advantage: faster because there is no disk-IO involved; all memory interactions take place within the RAM.
 - Drawback: everything (**including the graph itself**) is stored in RAM, so everything must fit.

-- **Combiner-based**
+### Combiner-based
 - Definition: a combiner is something that is invoked every time two messages need to be combined into a single one.
 Some codes that
 - Consequence: if a vertex receives a message, either it is the first it receives so it has 1 message in total, either it is not the first and that message will be combined with the existing one.
 Either way, a vertex will never have more than 1 message in total, so there is no need for dynamically-sized structure, which saves space.

-- **Multi-version design:**
+### Multi-version design
 - Definition: iPregel contains multiple internal implementations, each of which is optimised for a certain set of assumptions.
 - Advantage: Given a set of assumptions, iPregel can switch to its version that is the most optimised for that situation.
 - Drawback: the code of all versions is quite redundant for certain functions that some versions share.
 Nonetheless, for now, the design is that each version is self-contained (i.e: cdefines all its functions) because it is not assumed that versions share
 - Consequences:
     - although iPregel has a default version picked, it must be given information to known which version to use.
 This is achieved with defines passed as compilation flags during compilation phase.
     - To minimise the code redundancy mentioned above, the functions that are meant to be identical across versions are shared by all versions.

 [Go back to table of contents](#table-of-contents)

-## Guidelines about using iPregel
+## Guidelines

 ### Defines to define
 The compilation flags mentioned above, that give information to iPregel about the assumptions that hold, are presented below. (*Don't forget these are defined, that is, they are meant to be prepended with ```-D``` when passed as compilation flags.*)